Houghton 'honoured' to make Euros squad longlist

 Houghton captained England for eight years but will hand the armband over to Arsenal defender Leah Williamson for the Euros.

-The City star is yet to feature under Sarina Wiegman for England but said they have a "really strong" relationship and have been in contact regularly throughout her recovery.
+The City star is yet to feature under Sarina Wiegman for England due to the Achilles injury but said they have a "really strong" relationship and have been in contact regularly throughout her recovery.

 "England and Manchester City have been in constant dialogue on how I've been doing," said Houghton.